Deni Elliott

 Deni Elliott, D.Ed. is an ethicist and ethics scholar, and has been active in ethics scholarship and application since the 1980s.
-She holds the Eleanor Poynter Jamison Chair in Media Ethics and Press Policy, professor in the Department of Journalism and Digital Communication and is previous Department Chair at University of South Florida, St. Petersburg campus.
-Elliott is co-Chief Project Officer for the National Ethics Project.
-She also serves as the public member on the American Psychological Association Ethics Committee.
+She is professor emeritus at University of South Florida.
+She held the Eleanor Poynter Jamison Chair in Media Ethics and Press Policy, professor in the Department of Journalism and Digital Communication (2003-2023), served as Interim Regional Vice Chancellor for Academic Affairs (2021-2022) and was Department Chair (2012-2018) on the University of South Florida, St. Petersburg campus.
+Elliott is Project Co-Director for the National Ethics Project and is one of 33 content experts for the National Center of Disability and Journalism.
+She served as the public member on the American Psychological Association Ethics Committee from 2020-2023.

 Early life and education

-Deni Elliott was born Denise Nitkowski.
-She graduated from Parkdale High School, in Riverdale, MD in 1971, completed her B.A. in Mass Communication and Journalism at the University of Maryland in 1974, finished the M.A. in Philosophy in 1982 at Wayne State University and her D.Ed. in philosophy of education at Harvard University in 1984.
+Deni Elliott completed her B.A. in Mass Communication and Journalism at the University of Maryland, finished the M.A. in Philosophy at Wayne State University and her D.Ed. in philosophy of education at Harvard University.
 Her doctoral examination committee members included Israel Scheffler, Sissela Bok, Lawrence Kohlberg, and Martin Linsky.

 Career

 While in graduate school, Elliott was appointed to the Harvard Educational Review from 1982-1983.
 Elliott was named one of the first two Rockefeller Fellows in Professional Ethics at Dartmouth College in 1987 and served as the first full-time director of Dartmouth's Institute for the Study of Applied and Professional Ethics (1988–1993).
 She is a founding member of the Association for Practical and Professional Ethics (APPE) and served on the Executive Board, successively re-elected from 1991 through 2017.
 She was elected Chair of the Board of Directors for APPE in March, 2013.
 Elliott served as Mansfield Professor of Ethics and Public Affairs at the University of Montana (1992–96) and founding director of UM's Practical Ethics Center (1996–2003).
 She was awarded the Poynter Jamison Chair in Media Ethics and Press Policy at the University of South Florida, St. Petersburg in 2003.
-Elliott served as the campus Ombuds for USF, St. Petersburg campus through 2017 and is currently the Interim Regional Vice Chancellor of Academic Affairs and Vice-Provost (RVCAA-VP) for the campus.
+Elliott served as the campus Ombuds for USF, St. Petersburg campus through 2017 and was the Interim Regional Vice Chancellor of Academic Affairs and Vice-Provost (RVCAA-VP) for the campus 2021-2022.

 Elliott served as the book review editor for the Journal of Mass Media Ethics (1986–2006) and directed the first U.S. graduate degree program in teaching ethics at the University of Montana (1996–2003).
 In addition, Elliott served as the Ethics Officer for the Metropolitan Water District of Southern California from 2004-2012.

 Elliott has published widely in practical ethics for the scholarly, trade and lay press.
-She also co-hosted a two-minute weekly radio show, Ethically Speaking, produced through KUFM radio and syndicated through PRX.
+She also co-hosted a two-minute weekly radio show, Ethically Speaking, produced through KUFM radio, with some episodes syndicated through PRX.

 Elliott was appointed to the Graduate Council for Guiding Eyes for the Blind from 2013-2017 and chaired the nation's first Continuing Education Seminar for guide dog users in April 2017.